Consumer Protection Tips

 Things to watch out for

 "This is your bank calling.
 I need to verify your information.
 I need your Social Security Number, date of birth, and your mother’s maiden name."

 Don't ever give this information out, especially over the phone..
-There are many different ways that con men will try to get private information from consumers.
+There are many different ways that con artists will try to get private information from consumers.
 Sometimes they call on the phone and say that it’s the bank and they want to verify your account information.
 Sometimes they tell you that you’ve won a sweepstakes and they need to verify where to deposit the check.
-Maybe they say they’ve located along lost bank account and need the information so you can claim it.
+Maybe they say they’ve located a long lost bank account and need the information so you can claim it.

 If you give out your Social Security Number, date of birth and mother’s maiden name you have just given someone the perfect opportunity to steal your identity.
 Crooks can open bank accounts, obtain credit cards, auto loans, rent property and then leave you to clean up the mess.
 Never give out your personal information!

 "This price/offer is only good right now."
 OR "This item will never be offered at a lower price."

 This high pressure sales tactic is an attempt to entice the consumer to purchase an item without thinking it over, or considering other options.
 It doesn’t allow you to comparison shop, or even take the time to decide if you really want it!
 Walk away.

 "Pay me in full today, and I will come back tomorrow and finish the job."

 Always wait until the job is completed to your satisfaction before making payment in full.
 A contractor or repair person has no incentive to finish the job if you have already paid in full.

 "You have been specially selected."